 However, there are some reasons why a fault-based divorce could be more desirable.
 For instance, courts may take into account the fault or bad behavior of one of the spouses when determining the following: how to divide the marital property; which spouse will have physical and legal custody of any minors; and how much alimony should be awarded, if any.
 Also, note that it is possible for the spouse that is at fault to not contest the grounds for divorce by admitting his or her own fault.
 Common fault-based grounds for divorce include adultery, abandonment, cruel and inhumane treatment, habitual drunkenness or drug use, and felony conviction.

 Most states require that one or both spouses have resided in the state for a certain amount of time before they can file for divorce in that state.
 The residency requirement is usually six months to a year.
-However, review this chart if you are unsure of whether you meet the residency requirement in your state.
-You may also search online or call the county Clerk of Court if you need more help figuring this out.
+However, if you are unsure of whether you meet the residency requirement in your state, you may also search online or call the county Clerk of Court if you need more help figuring this out.

 A divorce settlement agreement puts everything you and your soon-to-be ex-spouse have agreed upon into writing and can be formalized by the court.
 Even if you both agree, you will need to complete this documentation to complete your divorce.
 Other common names for a divorce settlement agreement include the following: